Academics » Prospective Instructors » Proposal Guidelines

 Identify occasions when a particular class period, event, or activity could be of interest to Collins residents at large, and to which you could invite a wider audience.

-Make sure your policy is clear to students at the beginning of the semester, and be aware that application of the policy is at your discretion, based on the student’s circumstances.
+Make sure your policy is clear to students at the beginning of the semester and clearly described in the syllabus.

 Develop helpful and congenial relationships with your class members.